Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M18 X E0
 </pre>

-Disables stepper motors and allows axes to move 'freely.'
-Stepper motors can be disabled selectively.
+Disables motors and allows axes to move 'freely.'
+When used without parameters, all axis and extruder motors are disabled.
+Motors can be disabled selectively.
 For example, M18 X E0:2 will disable the X, extruder 0 and extruder 2 motors.
-Also see M84.
+See also M84.

 ## M20: List SD card